Powered by SchoolDash

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.

 Attainment: About average.
-Maths attainment is about average, reading is above average and GPS (grammar, punctuation and spelling) is about average.
+Maths attainment is below average, reading is about average and GPS (grammar, punctuation and spelling) is about average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Representation: Slightly out of balance.
 The socio-economic mix is out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details